-7. Conclusion
+VII.
+Conclusion

-China's privatization is unique in that, instead of being designed by the national government, it is initiated, designed, and implemented by city governments.
-Consequently, privatization methods and outcomes vary substantially across cities within one country.
-This distinctive experience provides a rich laboratory for studying choice of privatization methods and outcomes, and the mechanisms behind the differences in outcomes.
+China's privatization is unique in that instead of being designed by the national government, it is initiated, designed, and implemented by city governments.
+Consequently, privatization policies and outcomes vary widely across Chinese cities.
+This distinctive experience provides a rich laboratory in which one can observe how city governments, influenced by political constraints and financial interests, choose different privatization methods, how these methods lead to different mechanisms for efficiency gain in privatized firms, and what the outcomes of these different mechanisms are.
+The literature, however, has not explored this valuable laboratory, partly because of a lack of detailed data.

+This paper fills this gap.
 We conduct a large-scale nationwide survey of over 3,000 firms from nearly one-third of China's cities, based on a random sampling stratified by size and industry.
-The survey collects detailed information on ownership structure, reallocation of five corporate decision rights among five parties, remaining government tie and support, and four measures of postprivatization restructuring.
-Thus, the data we collect are, to our knowledge, the most comprehensive data available to researchers in studying a single country's privatization.
+The survey is designed to advance the literature by collecting detailed information on the mechanism of privatization, including the change of ownership and shareholding structure, reallocation of five corporate decision rights among five parties, remaining government tie and support in four aspects, as well as soft budget constraints, and four measures of post-privatization restructuring.
+Thus, the data we collect is, to our knowledge, the most comprehensive data available to researchers in studying a single country's privatization.

-We find that, while privatization in China has made substantial progress in reallocating control rights to private owners, the degree of remaining government influence in corporate decisions differs significantly across privatization methods.
+Our results indicate that, while privatization in China has made substantial progress in reallocating control rights from the government to private owners, the degree of remaining government influence in corporate decisions varies substantially across different privatization methods.
 The MBO method, which accounts for about half of all privatization programs, represents the strongest commitment to withdrawing state both control and support.
 Our evidence further suggests the city governments' incentives and political constraints are the key determinants of their choices of privatization methods.
 In cities where political opposition to layoffs is weaker and where the city government has more fiscal resources to bear the cost of layoffs and to fill the gap in social welfare, the government is more likely to choose the MBO method.
 Finally, MBOs restructured more effectively and improved their performance significantly.
 In contrast, in direct sales to outsiders and other methods, the state retains substantial control, resulting in less restructuring and a lack of post-privatization performance improvement.